What's on the menu?

 We work to increase the scale and accessibility of Atlanta's local food systems through expansion of more sustainable food production, processing, distribution, consumption, and reclamation facilities.
 Here's how...

-Aglanta Grows-a-Lot is a new program of Groundwork Atlanta in partnership with the City of Atlanta Mayor's Office of Resilience and the Fulton County Soil and Water Conservation District, which is enabling the transformation of vacant city properties and Georgia Power utility corridors into urban farms and gardens.
+AgLanta Grows-a-Lot is a program supported through a partnership between Groundwork Atlanta, the Atlanta Mayor's Office of Resilience, and the Fulton County Soil and Water Conservation District, which is facilitating the transformation of vacant city properties and Georgia Power utility corridors into urban farms and gardens.
 Soil testing has been completed on 8 sites that are moving forward in our pilot program.
 View the recommendations based on these results here and below.
 Learn more about Aglanta Grows-a-Lot!